waku-org/specs/standards/core/rln-contract.md

 ### Withdraw the deposit

 Deposit withdrawal is subject to the following conditions:
-- the owner of a membership MUST be able to withdraw their deposit;
+- the membership holder MUST be able to withdraw their deposit;
-- any user except the membership owner MUST NOT be able to withdraw its deposit;
+- any user except the membership holder MUST NOT be able to withdraw its deposit;
 - a deposit MUST be withdrawn in full;
 - a withdrawal MUST fail if the membership is not in _GracePeriod_, _Expired_, or _ErasedAwaitsWithdrawal_;
 - any withdrawal MUST move the membership to _Erased_.